Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Diet

-Willet The willet forages in mudflats, intertidal areas, and shallow marsh waters and snatches up food from the surface or the water or it probes in the mud with its long bill.
+Willet The willet forages in mudflats, intertidal areas, and shallow marsh waters.
+It snatches up food from the surface of the water, or it probes in the mud with its long bill.
 It often wades up to its belly in the water searching for food.
-It eats aquatic insects, marine worms, small crabs, and small mollusks, and fish.
+It eats aquatic insects, marine worms, small crabs, small mollusks, and fish.
 Its diet also includes plant matter like grass and seeds.

 Life Cycle

 Willet The willet often nests in colonies.
 The female chooses a nesting site in a well-hidden location.
-She lays 4 eggs in April or May in a depression in the ground or in a clump of grass that is lined with weeds or pieces of shell.
+She lays four eggs in April or May in a depression in the ground or in a clump of grass that is lined with weeds or pieces of shell.
 Both parents incubate the eggs for 22-29 days.
 The chicks are precocial and feed themselves shortly after birth.
 Both parents care for the chicks.
 The female leaves when the chicks are 2-3 weeks old.
-The male stays with the chicks until they fledge at about 4 weeks old.
+The male stays with the chicks until they fledge when they are about four weeks old.

 Behavior